susmonteiro/SD-git/exercise2/client/README.md

 The client depends on the contract module, where the messages shared between server and client are defined.

+Numbers 1-9 are used to choose where to play.
+Number 0 is used to reset the board and number 10 is used to get the number of the opponent's plays.

 ## Instructions for using Maven

 Make sure that you installed the contract module first.